DEV Community

 Why bother if there is create-react-app?

 Good question!
-In fact, if you are happy with create-react-app — just use it 🙂 But if you want to figure out how everything works together, let's combine all parts ourselves!
+In fact, if you're happy with create-react-app, feel free to use it 🙂 However, if you're curious about how everything works together, let's combine all the parts ourselves!

 Structure of the project we are going to create